BYLAWS OF THE AMERICAN NUMISMATIC SOCIETY

-These By-Laws may be altered, amended or repealed and new By-Laws may be adopted by the vote of a majority of the Fellows present at any regular Annual Meeting or Special Meeting of the Fellows, if at least thirty (30) days written notice is given containing the wording of the proposed amendment with reasonable specificity and included is a statement of the intention to alter, amend, repeal or adopt new By-Laws at the meeting.
+These By-Laws may be altered, amended or repealed and new By-Laws may be adopted by the vote of a majority of the Fellows present at any regular Annual Meeting or Special Meeting of the Fellows, except that any amendment which increases the quorum requirement or the proportion of votes necessary for the transaction of business or any specified item of business must be authorized by the affirmative vote of at least two-thirds of the entire Board of Trustees.
+At least thirty (30) days written notice must be given containing the wording of any proposed amendment with reasonable specificity and included with it a statement of the intention to alter, amend, repeal or adopt new By-Laws at the meeting.

 The Society shall indemnify, defend and hold harmless its present and former Trustees, Officers, Committee Members and Agents, to the fullest extent allowed by the provisions of the New York Not-For-Profit Corporation Law, as may be amended from time to time, from and against any and all loss resulting from civil or criminal allegations, proceedings, claims, suits, judgments, costs (including reasonable attorneys’ and consultants’ fees) and amounts paid in settlement of such proceedings.